airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 1. Implemented a connector
 2. Packaged it in a Docker image
-3. Integrated it with the Airbyte Standard Test suite
+3. Ran Connector Acceptance Tests for the connector with `airbyte-ci`

 To use it from the Airbyte UI, we need to: